When we audit and review a website before embarking on a website redesign project, we typically see a range of content issues, including:

 Here’s an important truth: The slickest CMS and most cutting-edge design will all fall down if populated with ineffective content.
 And the quality of your content should always reflect the high quality of your institution.

-Create a Culture of Quality to Maintain Your Content Strategy
+Create a Culture of Quality to Maintain Your Web Content Strategy

 The time to consider content quality assurance is not post-launch — it’s at the beginning of your project, as you evaluate and diagnose your current content, set content expectations going forward, and determine what resources are necessary to meet those ongoing expectations.